Life: Biosphere

-The biosphere is postulated to have evolved, beginning with a process of biopoesis (life created naturally from non-living matter, such as simple organic compounds) or biogenesis (life created from living matter), at least some 3.5 billion years ago.
-The earliest evidence for life on Earth includes biogenic graphite found in 3.7 billion-year-old metasedimentary rocks from Western Greenland and microbial mat fossils found in 3.48 billion-year-old sandstone from Western Australia.
-More recently, in 2015, "remains of biotic life" were found in 4.1 billion-year-old rocks in Western Australia.
-In 2017, putative fossilised microorganisms (or microfossils) were announced to have been discovered in hydrothermal vent precipitates in the Nuvvuagittuq Belt of Quebec, Canada that were as old as 4.28 billion years, the oldest record of life on Earth, suggesting "an almost instantaneous emergence of life" after ocean formation 4.4 billion years ago, and not long after the formation of the Earth 4.54 billion years ago.
-According to biologist Stephen Blair Hedges, "If life arose relatively quickly on Earth ... then it could be common in the universe."

-In a general sense, biospheres are any closed, self-regulating systems containing ecosystems.
-This includes artificial biospheres such as Biosphere 2 and BIOS-3, and potentially ones on other planets or moons.

 Range of tolerance

 The inert components of an ecosystem are the physical and chemical factors necessary for life—energy (sunlight or chemical energy), water, heat, atmosphere, gravity, nutrients, and ultraviolet solar radiation protection.
 In most ecosystems, the conditions vary during the day and from one season to the next.
-To live in most ecosystems, then, organisms must be able to survive a range of conditions, called the "range of tolerance."
-Outside that are the "zones of physiological stress," where the survival and reproduction are possible but not optimal.
-Beyond these zones are the "zones of intolerance," where survival and reproduction of that organism is unlikely or impossible.
+To survive in these ecosystems, organisms must be able to tolerate a range of conditions defined as the "range of tolerance".
+Outside this range are the "zones of physiological stress", where the survival and reproduction are possible but not optimal.
+Beyond these zones are the "zones of intolerance", where survival and reproduction of that organism is unlikely or impossible.
 Organisms that have a wide range of tolerance are more widely distributed than organisms with a narrow range of tolerance.

 Extremophiles

-To survive, selected microorganisms can assume forms that enable them to withstand freezing, complete desiccation, starvation, high levels of radiation exposure, and other physical or chemical challenges.
-These microorganisms may survive exposure to such conditions for weeks, months, years, or even centuries.
-Extremophiles are microbial life forms that thrive outside the ranges where life is commonly found.
+To survive, some microorganisms have evolved to withstand freezing, complete desiccation, starvation, high levels of radiation exposure, and other physical or chemical challenges.
+These extremophile microorganisms may survive exposure to such conditions for long periods.
 They excel at exploiting uncommon sources of energy.
-While all organisms are composed of nearly identical molecules, evolution has enabled such microbes to cope with this wide range of physical and chemical conditions.
 Characterization of the structure and metabolic diversity of microbial communities in such extreme environments is ongoing.